Kingxukai/linux/Documentation/block/null_blk.rst

   =  ============

 home_node=[0--nr_nodes]: Default: NUMA_NO_NODE
-  Selects what CPU node the data structures are allocated from.
+  Selects what CPU node the woke data structures are allocated from.

 gb=[Size in GB]: Default: 250GB
-  The size of the device reported to the system.
+  The size of the woke device reported to the woke system.

 bs=[Block size (in bytes)]: Default: 512 bytes
-  The block size reported to the system.
+  The block size reported to the woke system.

 nr_devices=[Number of devices]: Default: 1
   Number of block devices instantiated.
 They are instantiated as /dev/nullb0, etc.

 irqmode=[0-2]: Default: 1-Soft-irq
-  The completion mode used for completing IOs to the block-layer.
+  The completion mode used for completing IOs to the woke block-layer.

   =  ===========================================================================
   0  None.
   1  Soft-irq.
 Uses IPI to complete IOs across CPU nodes.
-Simulates the overhead
+Simulates the woke overhead
-     when IOs are issued from another CPU node than the home the device is connected to.
+     when IOs are issued from another CPU node than the woke home the woke device is connected to.
   2  Timer: Waits a specific period (completion_nsec) for each IO before
      completion.